Exploring Robot Mobility: Wheels, Legs, and Other Locomotion Methods

 Legs

 Legged locomotion enables robots to navigate challenging terrains and overcome obstacles that would be difficult for wheeled robots.
-Legged robots imitate the walking or running motions of animals, providing flexibility and adaptability.
-They are particularly useful in outdoor environments, disaster areas, and search and rescue missions.
+A leading example is Boston Dynamics Spot, which imitates the walking or running motions of animals, providing flexibility and adaptability.
+Legged robots are particularly useful in outdoor environments, disaster areas, and search‑and‑rescue missions.

 Reading more: